open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > Is there anything you didn't publish?

 {{< expand "Show answer">}}
-Apart from holiday pictures, I believe most topics are documented, even things that might be less relevant for users.
+Apart from holiday pictures, I've published everything I've done.
+I believe most topics are documented, even things that might be less relevant for users.
 When it comes to the hardware, everything is published.

 {{< /expand >}}